$15 Intro to Improv Workshop

 Level 301: Scene Work

-You’ve learned the basics, now get focused on making your scenes run like a well-oiled machine.
-This class will give you an opportunity to tighten up your longform scenes by building stronger comedic ideas through a deeper understanding of character and game among your team.
-Support moves, beats, callbacks, group scenes, and advanced edits will all be practiced and utilized to fill out and innovate scene work.
+You’ve learned the basics of longform improv, now get focused on making your scenes smoother and more innovative.
+This class will give you an opportunity to tighten up your longform skills by building stronger comedic ideas through a deeper understanding of character and game among your team.
+Heightened game moves, backline support moves, second beats, callbacks, and advanced edits will all be practiced and utilized to fill out and innovate scene work.
 Prerequisites: Level 101 and Level 201

 Make good scenes great with the right kind of characters.
 A character without consistency is a crazy person.
 A character without action is just a silly voice.
 And a character without reaction is a like playing with a wall!
 This class will push deeper into point of view and behavioral games in order to create exciting, believable and helpful characters.
 You’ll learn more advanced techniques for telling stories and initiating, maintaining, and enriching scenes.
 Prerequisites: Level 101 and Level 201